trambarhq/relaks-hacker-news-example/README.md

 # Relaks Hacker News Example

 The unopinionated nature of [Relaks](https://github.com/trambarhq/relaks) makes it especially useful during the prototyping phrase of development.
 In this example, we're going to build a quick-and-dirty [Hacker News](https://news.ycombinator.com/) reader.
-We don't want to time on software architecture.
+We don't want to spend time on software architecture.
 We just want a working demo to show people.
 The focus will be squarely on the user interface.

 [Here's the end result](https://trambar.io/examples/hacker-news/).